jamesshore/automatopia/readme.md

 Continuous Integration
 ----------------------

-To set up continuous integration:
+To set up continuous integration for a team of developers:

 1. Choose a machine to be the integration machine.
 2. Follow the steps for "Building and Testing" on the integration machine.